gatolgaj/agent-habitat/README.md

 </div>

 Follow the prompts to enter the necessary details if they are not already set as environment variables.
+Note : This is Still WIP.
+Its better run the commands in the batch file one by one.

 ### 4. Deploy the Services or Agent to the cluster